thomasnicolazo/random_quote_generator/README.md

 # Random quote generator

-This is tutorial project made by [Ayo](https://github.com/ayoisaiah) to learn javascript. you can find the tutorial on this [site](https://freshman.tech/random-quote-machine/).
+This tutorial project was made by [Ayo](https://github.com/ayoisaiah) to learn javascript. you can find the tutorial on this [site](https://freshman.tech/random-quote-machine/).

 The project is a random Trump's quote Geneterator.